Perfect Roasted Potato Wedges

 • Gather and prep all the ingredients.

-• Preheat your oven to 425 degrees.
-Position the rack just below the middle of your oven.
-Line two 15 x 10-inch rimmed baking sheets with parchment paper (or nonstick aluminum foil).
+• Line two 15 x 10-inch rimmed baking sheets with parchment paper (or nonstick aluminum foil).
 Set aside.

 Yukon Gold potato wedges on wood cutting board with knife.

 • IF TIME ALLOWS, place them in a bowl submerged in water for approximately 30 minutes.
-This helps to remove excess surface starch which helps them get crispier.
+This helps remove excess surface starch which helps them get crispier.

 • Drain and thoroughly pat dry with paper towels or a clean kitchen towel.